on myCWT Mobile

 We started working on multiple low-fidelity concepts and prototyped them.
 Our goal was to run a high-level assessment of our design ideas before development.
 We tested our concepts with potential users of this app who matched our business traveler personas.

 After each test, we adjusted the design according to the feedback and tested it again.
 This iterative process allowed us to rapidly and effectively test our assumptions and improve.
 By the end of the design iteration process, we had a design concept that matched the users' needs.

 Methods and Tools

 6. User feedback loop

 As we launched the updated version of myCWT flight booking, we wanted to be able to constantly listen to our users and look for ways to improve for them.
-To do that we constantly collected feedback and acted upon it to improve the product and the user experience.
+To that end, we continuously collected feedback and acted upon it to improve the product and the user experience.

-The myCWT flight booking redesign was well received and had a positive and immediate impact on all the targeted KPIs.
+The myCWT flight booking redesign positively and immediately impacted all the targeted KPIs.
 It was released to a small batch of users, and once we were sure it was the right way to go, we released it to all of our users.
-We kept collecting usage data and user feedback, and improved the product as it evolved to become the world-leading business travel app.
+We kept collecting usage data and user feedback and improved the product as it evolved to become the world-leading business travel app.